Skip to content

 java

-public String eval()
+public String evaluate()

 Return Value: Returns a random UUID string, format like ee073e63-b74a-4c7e-8fea-60459729099c.